SaipingZhang/DVC_P/README.md

 Email: spzhang@stu.xidian.edu.cn

 ## Basis
 Since our work DVC-P is totally based on [OpenDVC](https://github.com/RenYang-home/OpenDVC), [OpenDVC](https://github.com/RenYang-home/OpenDVC) is considered as our base software.
-Please try to successfully run [OpenDVC](https://github.com/RenYang-home/OpenDVC) before runing our codes.
+To ensure that you can successfully run our codes, we strongly suggest that you firstly try to learn how to run [OpenDVC](https://github.com/RenYang-home/OpenDVC) according to their detailed instructions.
 For better illustration, detailed instructions are also shown below.
 Note that most of them are referred to those in [OpenDVC](https://github.com/RenYang-home/OpenDVC).

 ## Dependency